Cheryl C. Durwin

 Cisero, C. A., & Sherman, W. M. (2004, October).
 Does the textbook instructors use make a difference in students' comprehension?
 Poster presented at the annual Northeast Conference for Teachers of Psychology, Rhode Island College, Providence, RI.

-Every semester, students can register for PSY 197 (Research Internship) for up to three credits.
-PSY 197 is a great opportunity to gain first-hand experience in how research is conducted.
+Every semester, students can register for PSY 197 (Research Internship) for up to three credits or PSY 467 (Laboratory Practicum in Psychological Research-3 cr).
+PSY197 is a great opportunity to gain first-hand experience in how research is conducted.
 Students enrolled in PSY 197 may be responsible for a variety of duties, depending on the project, such as developing stimulus materials, data collection, test administration, organizing data and files, and helping with data entry and analysis.
+Students who enroll in PSY 467 typically have already completed PSY 197 with me and serve as a lab manager, helping to oversee the project and train other researchers.

-If you are interested in enrolling in PSY 197, please email me during the registration period or during add/drop to inquire about current and upcoming research projects.
+If you are interested in enrolling in PSY 197 or 467, please email me during the registration period or during add/drop to inquire about current and upcoming research projects and arrange an appointment for an informal interview.

 Independent Study / Undergraduate Honors Thesis / Master's Thesis: